7 Website Design Trends for Growth

 Admittedly less sexy than the two trends above, longer landing pages are coming to B2C and B2B websites.
 Longer landing pages allow them to tell a complete story, leading them further into the buying cycle.
 It's an opportunity to address the needs of your different buyer personas or to answer frequently asked questions.
 Designed (and written) effectively, longer landing pages help to drive more conversions to a specific campaign.

-On the other end of the spectrum, the website continues to gain popularity.
+A single-page design is a website structure that presents all primary content on a single, continuously scrolling page, ideal for focusing on a single call-to-action.
+On the other end of the spectrum, the single-page website continues to gain popularity.
 Although they eliminate the opportunity to provide in-depth information around various targeted keywords, single-page websites are easy to maintain.
 They can help improve your domain authority because all inbound links will point to the same URL.
 These simple sites are ideal for organizations emphasizing only one central CTA, such as consultation scheduling.

 Users' expectations of your website will continue to increase, and web design must evolve to deliver a more responsive and personalized experience.